 If you have a shred of creativity floating around in your DNA, you might want to consider starting a cupcake business.
 You can’t tell me you’re not being invited to birthday parties where the cake or cupcakes were purchased from that fancy specialty bake shop down the street.
 Why not offer a slightly less expensive alternative!
 Offer your services one time and you’ll notice people starting to trickle in from all over town.
 Before you know it, you’re going to be setting up a Facebook page and your own website.
 Uh huh.

 5. Pet Sitting

 When I say pet sitting, I mean pet sitting in your own home.
 How many people do you know have pets?
 And how many of those people ever go out of town?
 My husband and I are in a situation that sometimes warrants us to take our two dogs to a kennel when we leave town.
 That is super expensive and very cold.
 I’m guessing we’re not the only family out there that doesn’t have friends or relatives willing to take on their pet responsibilities.
-You’d be surprised how easily you could make a few hundred bucks by hosting your co-worker’s little Shih tzu for a week!
+You’d be surprised how easily you could make a few hundred bucks by hosting your co-worker’s little Shih Tzu for a week!
 The kids would love it!
 Do it for the kids.

 Do you have a skill you could leverage to earn money?
 People are willing to pay lots of money for guidance on everything from dating to marketing to LIFE.
 You can start by offering your services to the locals and eventually expand to a full-service consultant business.
-Think Skype for global presence.
+Think Skype for a global presence.
 It’s as easy as that.